• Skip to primary navigation

 • Feedback

-All the ingredients needed for this recipe on a wooden surface with text overlay labels.
+All the ingredients needed for this recipe each with a text overlay label.

-• Red wine - we have use a shiraz cabernet, however any red wine will work in this as it will take on all the other flavours.
-Try to avoid a cheap red wine, as not only will it taste cheap, but you will feel it the next morning.
+• Red wine - We have use a shiraz cabernet, however any red wine will work in this slow cooker mulled wine recipe as it will take on all the other flavours.
+Try to avoid a cheap red wine, as not only will it taste cheap, but you will feel it the next morning!

-• Cinnamon - cinnamon is a must when it comes to anything festive.
+• Cinnamon - Cinnamon is a must when it comes to anything festive.
 Just a few sticks of cinnamon added to the slow cooker add so much flavour, and they look nice served up in the glass too.

-• Star anise and whole cloves - another flavour bursting addition.
+• Star anise and whole cloves - Another flavour bursting addition.
 You can pick these up in the herbs and spices aisle of any supermarket.

-• Cranberries - you don't have to include these, however we find that they look really nice in the glass when they are all served up.
+• Cranberries - You don't have to include these, however we find that they look really nice in the glass when they are all served up.

 Red wine is the star of this drink, however you have some other options.
 You could swap the red wine for white wine if that is all you have.